loveleif/backaboulder/content/en/courses.md

 # Courses

-## Our courses are on hold right now, we are planning to start them after the summer.
-You can register interest and we will put you on the list.
-## We will hold summer climbing school for two groups if we get enough participants: youth aged 7-10 and 11-14.
-The summer climbing school will be held mon-fri, 10-12 for the 7-10 year olds and 1230-1430 for the 11-14 year olds, at weeks 25-31.
-It will cost 950 SEK for a week, it includes an instuctor and climbing shoes.
-There will be around 6-9 participants in each group.
+## New courses for the fall 2021
+On the 17th of August we will start with our technique course for you who are new in bouldering, beginners technique.
+It will take place on Tuesdays at 1900-2100 on 5 occasions.
+The price is 1600 SEK, climbing shoes and chalk is included.
-## Please contact us if you are interested, kontakt@backaboulder.se, +46 (0)76 32 60 545.
+Please contact us if you are interested, kontakt@backaboulder.se - 076 32 60 545.

 ## Kids climbing